matrixgpt/matrix-chatgpt-bot/README.md

 ## How do I handle "[Error: decryption failed because the room key is missing]"
 Encryption works great with this package but can sometimes be a bit sensitive.
 Following steps can help to solve the "encryption" error

-- Don't use a `MATRIX_ACCESS_TOKEN` extracted via Element-App, use the generated token from this package based on your `MATRIX_BOT_USERNAME` & `MATRIX_BOT_PASSWORD` set in the env-file.
-It will be visible in the console at start up.
-After adding it to your env-file you need to restart the bot.
+- Don't use a `MATRIX_ACCESS_TOKEN` extracted via Element-App, use the generated token from the bot based on your `MATRIX_BOT_USERNAME` & `MATRIX_BOT_PASSWORD` set in the `env`file.
+It will be visible in the console at start up if the `MATRIX_ACCESS_TOKEN` is not already set:
+1) Remove the `MATRIX_ACCESS_TOKEN` from the `env` file and make sure `MATRIX_BOT_USERNAME` & `MATRIX_BOT_PASSWORD` are set
+2) Re-run the bot
+3) Copy the token from console output to your `env` file
+4) Restart the bot again.

 - If all fails, you can always reset your key storage.
 It's important to exercise all of the following steps, because any remaining data could lead to the next encryption error.
 Once everything is working, make sure to not touch the "storage" folder anymore:
-1. Stop the Bot
+1) Stop the bot
-2. Delete the "storage" folder
+2) Delete the "storage" folder
-3. Delete all user data of your matrix bot account (e.g. using Synapse-Admin)
+3) Delete all user data of your matrix bot account (e.g. using Synapse-Admin) or create a fresh bot user account (you can then skip step 4)
-4. Log into your bot account (e.g. via Element) and log out of all sessions
+4) Log into your bot account (e.g. via Element) and log out of all sessions
-5. Verify your env-file and then run the bot setup again (e.g. via `docker-compose up` if you use docker-compose).
+5) Verify the correctness of your `env` file and then run the bot setup again (e.g. via `docker-compose up` if you use docker-compose).

 - If you experience this error after adding the bot to a new room but it was working before, you can try to use the command `/discardsession` in the element app to drop the session and trigger a new one.
 In this error case, the error only appears on a specific device, so using another client should work eitherway.

 ## What to do if I get an error saying I'm not logged in?
-- If the bot can't log into your OpenAI account, your session token might not been valid anymore (e.g. you logged out of your OpenAI-Account through your Browser).
+- If the bot can't log into your OpenAI account, your session token might not been valid anymore (e.g. you logged out of your OpenAI account through your browser).
 Re-login to your OpenAI account using a machine in the same network as the machine your bot is using.
 Then restart the bot.

 ## I just want to chat with the bot and don't want to deal with encryption problems
 - Set `MATRIX_ENCRYPTION=false` in your env-file and restart the bot.
 If it previously was running with encryption switched on, you need to create a new room with the bot as encryption can't be switched off once it was activated.

+## I'm getting a "{ errcode: 'M_NOT_FOUND', error: 'Event not found.' }" in my log files, do I need to worry?
+- So far, its not known to cause issues, you can safely ignore it.

+## What to do if I get a TimeoutError, e.g. "TimeoutError: Navigation timeout of 30000 ms exceeded"?
+This can happen if your bot can't reach the openai server.

+- Make sure that your machine can reach the internet (e.g. using curl: `curl -I www.google.com` should give you a useful output (not "Could not resolve host")
+- When using docker, you first need to get inside the container via `docker exec -it matrix-chatgpt-bot bash` and get the curl package `apt-get update && apt install -y curl`).
+You can then run the command from within the container.
+- Verify that you are using a google account and 2FA is **NOT** activated.

+## ChatGPT is at capacity right now?
+There are multiple ways out there on what to do, so see this just as some ideas
+- If you can't login via website, try clearing your browser cache by pressing "shift" and reload the OpenAI page https://chat.openai.com
+- If your bot can't connect, just be a bit patient, it typically does not take long until it's back

+## How do I know that the bot is running succesfully?
+Once the bot has started succesfully, it will output the following information to your console.
+-  `[INFO] [index] Starting bot...`
+-  `[INFO] [MatrixClientLite] End-to-end encryption enabled`  ## this is dependend on your setup
+-  `[INFO] [index] Bot started!`

+## I use Docker but I don't see an console output
+You most likely need to view the logs by running `docker logs matrix-chatgpt-bot`

+# Reporting issues

+You must report issues via Github if you want support.
+The chat room is for discussion not first line tech support.

+# Discussion

+Join [#matrix-chatgpt-bot:matrix.org](https://matrix.to/#/#matrix-chatgpt-bot:matrix.org) with any Matrix chat client or on the web!

+If you've never set up a Matrix client before you can follow the prompts to get started.

+Please use the search on Github and Matrix before asking for support.

 # License